lopezzot/PSISparseCode/SwissFEL25/README.md

 - [WENDI_data](WENDI_data): Data for the WENDI-2 detector during 2025 data taking.
 - [LUPIN_data](LUPIN_data): Data for the LUPIN detector during 2025 data taking.
 - [MultiDetectorAnalysis.py](MultiDetectorAnalysis.py): Python code for the analysis at 10 and 25 Hz of the detectors used during the 2025 data taking.
+- [MultiDetectorResults](MultiDetectorResults): Directory containing plots created by the MultiDetectorAnalysis code.